Disease/Disorder

 Although the many advantages of MSK US render it an attractive, office-based imaging modality for clinical practice, every physiatrist should be aware of three important limitations of MSK US:

 - Limited penetration: US beams lose energy as a function of depth.
 The rate of this energy loss is dependent on frequency.
 High frequency transducers (> 10 MHz) provide submillimeter resolution but may penetrate only 2-3 cm into the body.
 Lower frequency transducers may penetrate 7-10 cm or more, but with reduced resolution.
 Thus, depending on the desired resolution, the diagnostic capabilities of MSK US may be reduced when evaluating deep body regions such as the hip or in patients of large body habitus.
-US does not effectively penetrate normal bone.
+US does not effectively penetrate normal bone beyond the cortex.
 Consequently, US cannot be used to evaluate bone marrow disorders and provides only a limited view of most joint surfaces.

 - Operator dependence: The clinician must recognize the abnormality and appropriately interpret it.
 However, similar to electrodiagnostic examinations, MSK US also requires the physiatrist to physically acquire the information.
 Acquiring the skill of optimal image acquisition often provides the greatest challenge to most physiatrists who are seeking to integrate MSK US into their practices.